Skip to main content

 https://output-organizer.levigo.de/view/<collection-id>?preprocessing-intent=flow:<custom-job-template>

 When using the REST API, you can pass an intent url parameter to trigger preprocessing.
 This parameter is available on the following endpoints.
+Choosing between the flow and import-flow parameter depends on the use case.
+For simplicity, we will use the preprocessing-intent parameter in the following examples.
+Creating new collections:

 POST: https://output-organizer.levigo.de/api/v1/collections?intents=flow:<custom-job-template>